autowarefoundation/autoware/ros/src/computing/perception/localization/packages/kalman_filter_localizer/README.md

 # Overview
-kalman filter for pose and twist estimation.
+This package generates robust self_pose/twist integrating pose and twist messages with vehicle model.

-Integrate multiple measurement values and calculate self position/speed considering vehicle dynamics.

 Some other features include
  - time delay compensation : for sensor delay, predict current position from vehicle dynamics.
 The delay is usually calculated by comparing the header time stamp with the current time, but additional delay time can be set with the parameter.